moccu/grunt-systemjs-pluginbuilder/README.md

 ### Tests & Validation

-Run `grunt` to lint and run the tests.
+Run `grunt` to validate and run the tests.

 ## License